 Thai Sticky rice is a staple in Northern Thai cuisine and can now be enjoyed in your own home using common kitchen tools.

-I guess now you can see why I was hesitant to make a post on Thai Sticky rice.
 While I want to share Traditional recipes with you, I also want to make sure they are easy enough to execute in your own home.
+I was very excited when I learned a new way to cook Thai sticky rice without a bamboo steamer.

 And the sticky rice was perfect!!
 Best of all none of the rice sticks and cleanup is seriously so much easier.
 I wish I could take credit for this, but it's actually from another blogger She Simmers.